marlonmacf/delivery/README.md

 ###### Dependencies

+- **spring-boot-starter-actuator**: Production ready features to help you monitor and manage your application.
 - **spring-boot-starter-web**: Full-stack web development with Tomcat and Spring MVC.
 - **spring-boot-starter-test**: Unit test, integration test, Api test, etc.
-- **spring-boot-actuator**: Production ready features to help you monitor and manage your application.
 - **spring-cloud-starter-config**: Allows us to easily define the config server host through the bootstrap.yml file.
-- **spring-cloud-netflix**: Upgrade the spring boot application to an Eureka Server application.
+- **spring-cloud-starter-netflix-eureka-server**: Upgrade the spring boot application to an Eureka server application.

+###### Configurations

+- **bootstrap.yml**: Used to define parent configs for the application initialization, like the spring cloud app name or the server config conection.

 ## Security Server